17 September 2022

 This is also a country where ala kachuu, bride kidnapping, is practiced.
 Though illegal, some locals still practice arranged marriages.
 It may all be in fun with consensual kidnapping.
 Either way, I think their divorce rate is pretty low.
 Also, I promised my nephew that I would ensure that his beautiful daughter would not be a kidnappee.

 On almost every tour of this sort, there is always a “bootlegger” somewhere.
 When the local Seven-11 is not close, one has to make do.
 Here, in the middle of Muslim Kyrgyzstan, it is no different.
 Tonight, our dinner includes traditional vodka tasting.
-This usually is distilled out back using the grains, potatoes, spirits available.
+This usually is distilled out back using the grains, potatoes, and spirits available.
 And this country has an abundance of potatoes!
-The alcohol is typically strong and would remove paint from walls.
+The alcohol is typically strong and could remove paint from walls.
 I don’t like firewater, white lightning, rotgut or whatever name you want to give it no matter where it is brewed.
 But after an afternoon of goat pulling, the Vodka tastes pretty good.